Josh And Anna Duggar Deny Impending Divorce Amid Rumors That She Is Over Him

 “Anna hasn’t told Josh she wants a divorce, but a friend of hers put her in touch with a lawyer.”

 The reason for Anna allegedly being in the midst of pulling the plug on her marriage with Josh Duggar was reportedly multi-faceted.
-Josh’s child molestation past, which happened long before he met wife Anna, and which involved four of his minor sisters and a young family friend, was cited.
-As was the Josh Duggar Ashley Madison account.
+Josh’s child molestation past, which happened long before he met wife Anna and which involved four of his minor sisters and a young family friend, was cited, as was the Josh Duggar Ashley Madison account.

 However, what was reported as being the final nail in the divorce coffin was a lawsuit filed against Josh in Los Angeles.
 The lawsuit was brought against Duggar by DJ Matthew McCarthy, reports People.
 The reason?
 Josh Duggar used the DJ’s photos, passing them off as photos of himself, in creating his Ashley Madison profile.
 Allegedly, the photos were also used on Duggar’s OkCupid and Twitter accounts.
 According to McCarthy, the actions of Josh Duggar have caused him “loss of work as well as harassment.”